 What is Iraqi Quzi?

 Quzi is a traditional Iraqi dish that's very grand, but actually quite simple to make.
 It is meat and rice - the two things that will likely please everyone around the table.
-But not just any meat - it must be high quality lamb!
+It's a family favorite in my house and generally made for guests, along with Iraqi Dolma and Chicken Mandi.
+A rice dish is always a crowd pleaser and crowd feeder!

 Typically, a lamb shoulder is cooked until it's fall off the bone tender, and it's served on a bed of yellow rice, jewelled with fried raisins and almonds.
-It's served with a side of salad, yogurt, or a tomato based stew like Fasolia or Okra.
+It's served with a side of Arabic salad, plain yogurt (or jajik), or a tomato based stew like Fasolia or Okra.

 Ingredients you will need